Size matters: What square footage is right for you?

 Here’s how to calculate the square footage for home plan

 People who buy or build custom homes are more concerned with how much usable space they get and it is only a few people that actually go into the details of the square footage system before the purchase or construction.
-It is equally essential to know how much square footage is available to you, along with the number of bedrooms, the baths or how big and modern the kitchen is.
+It is equally essential to know how much square footage is available to you, along with the number of bedrooms, the baths or how big and modern the kitchen is and what kind of house you want like single storey or multi strorey generally two storey duplex floor plans indian style is popular for comfort living area.

 Usually, most real estate companies include only the areas within the house that are air-conditioned or heated.
 This calculation method omits the attic storage, unfinished basements, garage, porches and similar spaces.